A good news article should be clear, concise and effective. This ensures that your research, event or news reaches your target audience.

 - Use meaningful links.
 So not: ‘<u>Click here</u> for more information’, but: ‘Read more about the <u>Archaeology programme</u>’.

-- Whenever possible, link to other relevant pages within the university website (internal links).
+- Whenever possible, link to other relevant pages on the university website (internal links).

 - When you add people under 'Related researchers', the website will display the default title 'Researchers'.
 Edit this title if not everyone on the list is a researcher (e.g., to 'People involved' or 'Speakers').